Agile-gitpolo/E-commerce-Mall-Web-Demo/README.md

-# JD Mall Web Project
+# E-commerce Mall Web Project

 This is a front-end web demo inspired by JD.com (Jingdong Mall), developed as part of a training project.
 The site simulates a modern e-commerce platform with essential features including: